linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 ## Deploying the new bundle to Linkerd

-Finally, you can use the `linkerd upgrade` command to instruct Linkerd to work with the new root bundle:
+Finally, you can use the `linkerd upgrade` command to instruct Linkerd to work with the new trust bundle:

 ```bash
 linkerd upgrade  --identity-trust-anchors-file=./bundle.crt | kubectl apply -f -
 ```

-This will restart the proxies in the Linkerd control plane, and they will be reconfigured with the new root certs.
+This will restart the proxies in the Linkerd control plane, and they will be reconfigured with the new trust anchor.

 Finally, you must restart the proxy for all injected workloads in your cluster.
 Doing that for the `emojivoto` namespace for example would look like: